 - Captures consent for questions e.g. if it is okay to share the participants' list

 - Allows delivering information about the event and works as an event webpage with all relevant information for the event in one place e.g.:

 - That said, Nodes should take into consideration local GDPR recommendations and policies before also using Eventbrite.

-- Registration deadline should be a week or a minimum two days prior to the meeting, depending on the size of the event.
+- Registration deadline should be a week to a minimum two days prior to the meeting, depending on the size of the event.

 - For events that are a single one-off webinar the Hub frequently uses GoTo webinar In this case, registration is needed via Go-To webinar to provide access to the event, in which case the following information should be captured in the registration: